Mimaaa/MINOR_WD_PEMA/readme.md

 # Performance Matters

+## TO-DO

+- optimizing font-load with FontFaceObserver
+- load styles async (LOADCSS)
+- optimize script loading (defer)
+- merging feature branches

+I have not merged the feature branches yet because I'm really scared of breaking everything, so I'll leave that on the to-do till Monday when I can get some help.

 ## Master branch (original files)

 I started with the original files and did some tests to see how long it took to render usable data and I also ran a performance test on Google's website.